holtes/naming-cheatsheet-fork/README.md

 ---

-Nam is hard.
+Nam hard.
 This sheet attempts to make it easier.

 Although these suggestions can be applied to any programming language, I will use JavaScript to illustrate them in practice.